-General:
+• General:

 - Identify HVAC System characteristics, review As-Built and Design.
-Compile and review O&M Manuals. - Verify HVAC controls are operable, remote monitoring available and alarming capabilities. - Verify and commission the HVAC systems to ensure at least minimum outside air are delivered to each space per ASHRAE Standards 62.1 and outdoor air dampers are properly controlled. - Continued operation of all systems is recommended during occupied hours. - Outside air for ventilation should be increased to as much as the HVAC system can accommodate.
-If there are significant energy impacts, use minimum outside air as required by Std 62.1 with MERV-13 filter minimum. - Evaluate building occupied hours, adjust as necessary (have building hours been extended to encourage physical distancing). - Flushing sequence or mode should be implemented to operate the HVAC system with maximum outside air flow for two hours before and after occupied times, or, achieve 3 air changes of outside air in the space. - Consider UVC light as an enhancement where spaces require additional measures, e.g. spaces serve vulnerable occupants, or, MERV-13 filter or 100% outside air are not possible, etc.
+Compile and review O&M Manuals. - Verify HVAC controls are operable.
+Ensure that when remote, monitoring and alarm capabilities exist and that they are functioning. - Verify and commission the HVAC systems to ensure at least minimum outside air are delivered to each space per ASHRAE Standards 62.1 and outdoor air dampers are properly controlled. - Continued operation of all systems is recommended during occupied hours. - Use minimum outside air as required by Std 62.1.
+Use combinations of filters and air cleaners that achieve MERV 13 or better levels of performance for air recirculated by HVAC systems. - Evaluate building occupied hours, adjust as necessary (have building hours been extended to encourage physical distancing). - Flushing sequence or mode should be implemented to operate the HVAC system to provide three equivalent clean air changes, or two (2) hours, by recirculation through MERV-13 minimum, or air cleaners, or use outdoor air if there is no energy penalty and the system can accommodate the additional air flow, prior to occupancy.
+Run exhaust fans during flushing. - Consider UVC light as an enhancement where spaces require additional measures, e.g. spaces serve vulnerable occupants, or, MERV-13 filter not possible, etc.

-- Consider opening windows as an enhancement for outside air, especially when the system can not accommodate MERV-13 filter or 100% outside air. - Post warning signs if exhaust outlets are near pedestrian areas; consider diverting to avoid them. - Cooling coils, heating coils, condensate drain pans and humidifiers inside air handling equipment can become contaminated. - -Consider adding UVGI for coil surface and dain pan disinfection.
+- Consider opening windows as an enhancement for outside air, especially when the system can not accommodate MERV-13 filter or minimum outside air. - Post warning signs if exhaust outlets are near pedestrian areas; consider diverting to avoid them. - Cooling coils, heating coils, condensate drain pans and humidifiers inside air handling equipment can become contaminated. - -Consider adding UVGI for coil surface and dain pan disinfection.
 If coils are fouled or mechanical cleaning is still required, consider cleaning coils and drain pans using a foaming agent to ensure breakthrough through the coil (avoid using pressure washing to not re-aerosolize particles on the surface). - -These devices and systems should be monitored often, and regular and emergency maintenance should continue. - -Provide PPE protection for building operators, maintenance technicians and anyone else who must inspect or come in contact with the device or equipment.

-• Heat recovery devices

-- -Some energy wheels have the potential of cross contamination between the intake and exhaust air stream. - -When heat or energy recovery devices (heat wheels or enthalpy wheels) used in air handling systems and DOAS serve more than one space, consider whether the energy recovery device should remain in operation. - -Refer to ASHRAE specific guidance on energy recovery device operation during epidemics and pandemics for further guidance. - -Other heat recovery devices that decouple the intake and exhaust air streams such as run around coils, plate heat exchanges, and heat pipes can continue to operate.
+- Heat recovery devices - -Some energy wheels have the potential of cross contamination between the intake and exhaust air stream. - -When heat or energy recovery devices (heat wheels or enthalpy wheels) used in air handling systems and DOAS serve more than one space, consider whether the energy recovery device should remain in operation. - -Refer to ASHRAE specific guidance on energy recovery device operation during epidemics and pandemics for further guidance. - -Other heat recovery devices that decouple the intake and exhaust air streams such as run around coils, plate heat exchanges, and heat pipes can continue to operate.